goblimey/films/README.md

 That means "When the mock's Execute method is called with those arguments, return the value nil".
 In this case, the arguments are objects that the test has set up and configured.

 The method under test in this case is the people controller's index method.
-Next I crete a controller, pass in my dummy services object, and call the method:
+Next I create a controller, pass in my dummy services object, and call the method:

 ```go
     // Run the test.